 Adding a bathroom to an unfinished basement

-If your project is limited to adding a bathroom, with no other conversion proposed, you may qualify to use the Simple Bathroom Permit process.
+If your project is limited to adding a bathroom, with no other conversion proposed, you may be able to use the Simple Bathroom Permit process.

 Add sinks or add a kitchen

-If your final project adds a kitchen that is not closed off from the main kitchen in the house, it may qualify as an “Accessory Kitchen,” and would not be considered as creating a separate dwelling unit.
-An Accessory Kitchen Covenant is required to be recorded before the permit could be issued.
-Please see the Building Official Determination 19-06: Accessory Kitchens in Single Family Dwellings to see if your project qualifies:
+If your final project adds a kitchen that is not closed off from the main kitchen in the house, it may qualify as an “Accessory Kitchen”.
+This situation would not be considered as creating a separate dwelling unit.

 If converting attic space to living space would mean raising the roof, the zoning code height regulations may affect your project.
 If you are adding dormers or another story, visit apply for a dormer or second story addition for requirements.